Environmental Education at the Cloud Forest School

 Although environmental education is increasingly common in the United States and Canada, similar programs are almost unheard of in much of the rest of the western hemisphere.
 Moreover, environmental education programs generally supplement traditional classroom subjects, rather than constituting a school’s core curriculum.
 At the CFS, however, effective environmental education has always guided philosophical as well as academic decisions.
 In 2003, the school piloted an integrated curriculum based on a series of six-week units, each of which focused on a different environmental theme.
 Today the CFS student body has more than quadrupled, and we face the exciting challenge of refining an environmental education curriculum at all levels that is consistent with the school’s philosophy, history and mission.

-To this end, we have developed a three-part environmental curriculum for kindergarten through twelfth graders.
-The three basic elements of this curriculum include: 1) land stewardship; 2) local environmental education; and 3) a global course of socio-environmental studies.
+three basic elements of this curriculum include: 1) land stewardship; 2) local environmental education; and 3) a global course of socio-environmental studies.
 This three-tiered approach recognizes and integrates the many different forms of environmental education, from the importance of fostering a passion for the land, to mastery of basic environmental science, to an understanding of the interconnectedness between environment and society on a trans-historical, trans-global scale.

-Land Stewardship.
 Students in all grades (pre-school through eleventh) spend time taking care of the school’s own environment.
 The CFS currently maintains an organic garden, a recycling center, compost bins, a native tree nursery, a reforestation project, and a system of trails which honeycomb our forested campus.
 In the near future, we plan to add more trails, a small animal husbandry program, and a botanical garden.
 Students are involved in daily maintenance and hands-on education in each of these areas.
 By taking responsibility for the school’s own environment and learning the basic skills of land stewardship, students come to view the CFS as a microcosm of the global environment, appreciating and understanding its natural beauty while recognizing the importance of sustainable living and conscientious decision-making regarding land use and lifestyle.

 Local Environmental Education.